Pancreatic Islet Cell Biology Core

 General Mission Statement:

-To serve as a resource for Center Investigators that are studying pancreatic islet cell biology by offering islet isolation and culture, functional phenotyping of islets and providing consultation and help to develop strategies how to use the services of the core optimally or attempt to modify available technologies to solve particular problems.
+The main goal of the Core is to serve as a resource for Center Investigators who are studying pancreatic islet cell biology by offering islet isolation and culture, functional phenotyping of islets and consultation to optimize use of core services.
+We also work with investigators to adapt existing technologies to solve unique problems that cannot be addressed by standard methodologies.

 List of Services: